 Track Your Money

 Open a separate business bank account.
-Don’t mix business and personal money—it makes taxes a nightmare and looks unprofessional.
+Do not mix business and personal money.
+It makes taxes a nightmare and looks unprofessional.

 Use simple accounting software or even a spreadsheet to track income and expenses.
-You need to know if you’re actually making money or just staying busy.
+You need to know if you are actually making money or just staying busy.

 Get an EIN

 If you plan to hire employees or want to establish business credit, get an Employer Identification Number (EIN) from the IRS.
-It’s free and takes 10 minutes online.
+It is free and takes 10 minutes online.

 Sole proprietors can use their Social Security number, but an EIN keeps your personal info private when dealing with customers and vendors.